zebedeeio/beamable-starter/README.md

 public string ClientSecret => _settings.GetSetting("ZebedeeAPI", "clientsecret");
 ```

-### Zebedee Login
+### ZBD Login

-This scene shows how you can integrate Zebedee login with an Android build.
+This scene shows how you can integrate ZBD login with an Android build.

-This uses the microservice to communicate with Zebedee to let your users log in securely.
+This uses the microservice to communicate with ZBD to let your users log in securely.

-To use the demo you first need to add your Client ID from your Zebedee developer dashboard and add it to the login controller in the login demo scene:
+To use the demo you first need to add your Client ID from your ZBD developer dashboard and add it to the login controller in the login demo scene:

 ![Untitled](docs/images/Untitled10.png)